pacuna/blog/_posts/2018-07-29-etl-postgres-to-postgres.md

 dest.insert_rows(table=MY_DEST_TABLE, rows=cursor)
 {% endhighlight %}

 This would work fine for small amounts of data.
-But it could perform bad if the size of the table is bigger.
-The Airflow worker would load all the data retrieved from the query into memory before loading it into the destination table.
+But it wouldn't be performant if the size of the table is too big.
+The Airflow worker would load all the data retrieved from the query into memory before loading it into the destination table, making it difficult if you are copying GB's or even TB's of data.
+For that case, we can use a [server side cursor](http://initd.org/psycopg/docs/usage.html#server-side-cursors) instead.
-This problem can be solved using a [server side cursor](http://initd.org/psycopg/docs/usage.html#server-side-cursors).
+This type of cursor doesn't fetch all the rows at once, but instead it uses batches.

 For example, let's say you want to grab all the users created on a certain day and copy them to another table on a daily basis.
 You could use this simple PythonOperator: